Education Center

 Field trips must be scheduled two weeks in advance.
 Each trip takes approximately two hours.

-Make your field trip reservation using the form below.
-Field Trips require 10 or more students.
+- All field trips require 10 or more students.
 If you have fewer than 10 students, please sign up for one of our Homeschool Family Days.

 We request an updated number of participants one week before your scheduled field trip.
 You will be sent a follow-up email to remind you.